 THE trustees of the Tate Gallery have withdrawn from hedge funds after losing £1m on investments.

-A spokesman said trustees, including Treasury Minister Lord Myners, hedge fund expert Noam Gottesman, former fund manager Carol Galley and former Goldman Sachs investor Scott Mead, believed “the risk/return on hedge funds looked less interesting than in other assets”.
+A Tate spokesman said the trustees who include hedge fund expert Noam Gottesman, former fund manager Carol Galley and former Goldman Sachs investor Scott Mead, believed “the risk/return on hedge funds looked less interesting than in other assets”.